Entanglement groups: Entanglement groups

-This is a straightforward exercise since as discussed in appendix \ref{appendix:bipartite} we can write the generic state (\ref{generic3}) in a Schmidt basis as \be \ket{\psi} = \sum_{i = 1}^2 p_i \, \ket{i}_{AB} \otimes \ket{i}_C \ee Here $\ket{i}_{AB}$ and $\ket{i}_C$ are orthonormal bases for ${\cal H}_A \otimes {\cal H}_B$ and ${\cal H}_C$, and for a generic state $p_1 > p_2 > 0$.
+Let us illustrate this with an example.
+For the generic 3-qubit state (\ref{generic3}) we saw that the entanglement groups were all trivial when the system was partitioned into three distinct spins.
+However we can group spins $A$ and $B$ together, and ask for the entanglement group $E_{(AB)C}$ of a generic state.
+This is a straightforward exercise since, as discussed in appendix \ref{appendix:bipartite}, we can write the generic state (\ref{generic3}) in a Schmidt basis as \be \ket{\psi} = \sum_{i = 1}^2 p_i \, \ket{i}_{AB} \otimes \ket{i}_C \ee Here $\ket{i}_{AB}$ and $\ket{i}_C$ are orthonormal bases for ${\cal H}_A \otimes {\cal H}_B$ and ${\cal H}_C$, and for a generic state $p_1 > p_2 > 0$.
 As discussed in the appendix the generic entanglement group is $E_{(AB)C} = U(1)$.
 The other possible partitions generically have the same behavior, with $E_{(AC)B} = E_{(BC)A} = U(1)$.
-This procedure captures all of the entanglement present in the generic three qubit state.
+This procedure captures all of the entanglement present in the generic three-qubit state.
 Note that unless the original state was a pure tensor product $\ket{\psi_A} \otimes \ket{\psi_B} \otimes \ket{\psi_C}$ then at least one of the entanglement groups $E_{(AB)C}$, $E_{(AC)B}$, $E_{(BC)A}$ will be non-trivial.

 We can now give a prescription for classifying the entanglement of a state.
 Suppose a system consists of $N$ elementary spins.
-We partition the spins in all possible ways into disjoint sets $A_1,A_2,\ldots,A_k$ and we compute the stabilizer group associated with each partition.
-Two stabilizer groups are considered equivalent if they are related by conjugation by an element of the local unitary group.
-This gives a large collection of stabilizer groups associated with the state.
-We classify two states as having the same type of entanglement if this procedure leads to the same collection of stabilizer groups.
+We partition the spins in all possible ways into disjoint sets $A_1,A_2,\ldots,A_k$ and we compute the entanglement group $E_{(A_1)(A_2)\cdots(A_k)}$ associated with each partition.
+This gives a large collection of entanglement groups associated with the state.
+We say that two states have the same type or class of $g$-entanglement if this procedure leads to the same collection of entanglement groups.

 This classification scheme has a few properties. \begin{itemize} \item Two states of an $N$-particle system $|\psi_{1} \rangle$ and $|\psi_{2} \rangle$ which are related by a local unitary transformation have the same entanglement type. \item Since bipartite entanglement for a state (i.e.\ when there are only two sets $A_1$ and $A_2$) is trivial only for a tensor product, every state other than the pure tensor product $\ket{\psi_1} \otimes \cdots \otimes \ket{\psi_N}$ will be in some non-trivial entanglement class. \item For finite $N$ and with a finite-dimensional Hilbert space for each particle, the classification is finite.
 That is, there are only a finite number of types of entanglement.
 A state can jump from one type to another as the state is varied in a continuous manner. \end{itemize}